Mahcks/vrc-world-teller/README.md

 # vrc-world-teller

-Find out what the name of the world a user is in.
+Gets the world of a user using the VR Chat API.
+After the API fetches the world information, it saves it to `world.txt` to be displayed on OBS.